SingleStepTests/8088/v2_binary/README.md

 | Length     | 4            | uint32 length of name in bytes |
 | Name String     | Variable     | ASCII encoded test name |

+The `NAME` chunk has a redundant length field to accomodate expansion.

 ---

 ### 2. `BYTS`